 Changes to the UK Intestacy Rules 2020.
-Who is entitled to your estate if you die without a valid Will?

 A Will sets out how a person wants their estate to be distributed when they pass away.
 If there is no valid Will then they are said to have died ‘intestate’.
 This means that their estate is distributed according to the Intestacy Rules.

 The UK Intestacy Rules specify the order in which relatives inherit from an estate.
 The list is as follows:-